Ty France Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Yankees pitching staff ranks ninth in MLB.
+- The 9.1 strikeouts per nine innings put together by the Yankees pitching staff ranks ninth in the league.

 © 2023 Data Skrive.
 All rights reserved.